 Allegheny County has the most motor vehicle collisions of any county in Pennsylvania.
 In fact, it accounts for roughly 10 percent of all collisions in the state, outranking the more populous Philadelphia County by nearly 700.

 Motor vehicle crashes can happen anywhere and anytime, but where are the most dangerous areas for drivers in Allegheny County?
-Dallas W. Hartman identified intersections and areas throughout the county where drivers are put at the highest risk of a motor vehicle accident.
+The Pittsburgh personal injury lawyers at Dallas W. Hartman identified intersections and areas throughout the county where drivers are put at the highest risk of a motor vehicle accident.

 With the help of data visualization firm 1Point21 Interactive, we collected and analyzed three full years of Allegheny County crash data (2014-2016).
 Then, through geospatial processing, identified 787 intersections where five or more crashes occurred.

 We found that a very smaller percentage of intersections account for a disproportionately high share of collisions – 41 percent of all intersection related crashes in Allegheny County occurred at one of these 787.

 The 50 Most Dangerous Intersections in Allegheny County